What is z-fighting?

 What does the z-fighting reduction feature do?

-There is a portion of our file conversion process that is dedicated to detecting flush faces from Revit, SketchUp or Rhino and adjusting them slightly to ensure that no geometry will cause rendering errors.
+There is a portion of our file conversion process, located in the default settings menu*, that is dedicated to detecting flush faces from Revit, SketchUp or Rhino and adjusting them slightly to ensure that no geometry will cause rendering errors.
 As a result, your geometry will appear clearly in VR.

 Why should I apply z-fighting reduction (toggle on)?